 While many of these folks are VERY successful (and good at what they do), it makes their strategies a little less relatable and harder to apply sometimes if you are in a completely different niche.

-We hope that the honesty and transparency that we provide through our successes and failures with our health and wellness blog helps you on your blogging journey as well!
+We hope that the honesty and transparency that we provide through our successes and failures with our health and wellness blog help you on your blogging journey as well!

 If you are interested in starting a successful blog for yourself, we made an awesomesauce tutorial on how to start a profitable blog, starting at just $2.75 per month (this low price is only through our referral link).